-94 percent of our sales revenue in the financial year ending April 30, 2016 emanate from one single transaction.
-The largest part of that revenue was on April 30, 2016 still unpaid by the customer.
+94 percent of our sales revenue in 2015/16 emanate from one single transaction.
+The largest part of that revenue was on April 30th 2016 still unpaid by the customer.
 If the customer fails to pay his liability to us we will have to book a credit loss in our income statement.